|Height:||23 – 27 inches|

 That being said, not all of these issues are hereditary.
 A healthy diet, plenty of exercise, mental stimulation, and a well-rounded lifestyle can contribute to their healthiness and long life span.
 In a good environment, the Cane Corso can live to be upwards of 12 years old.

 The male and female Cane Corso can have different traits.
 The male tends to be on the more dominant side and can push the boundaries of commands and obedience.
 On the other hand, the females can be a bit more aggressive, although both sexes have the prey instinct.

 The difference between the two can have a lot to do with whether or not they have been fixed.
 Unless you are planning to breed your Cane Corso, it is recommended that you have your pet spayed or neutered.
 Not only can this regulate their temperament, but it can also cut down on canine illnesses and promote longer life.

-If you have experience handling larger dogs with dominant personalities, and you are willing to spend the time training them in incorrect behavior, the Cane Corso can make a great pet.
+If you have experience handling larger dogs with dominant personalities and are willing to spend the time training them in incorrect behavior, the Cane Corso can make a great pet.
 When brought up correctly, they can be great family dogs that are gentle, loyal, and loving.